Your membership has expired

 Consider a used or refurbished product.
 While this advice doesn’t work equally well for all categories, you might find that purchasing a factory-refreshed or gently used appliance, laptop, or phone can save you money.
 Apple, Best Buy, LG, Samsung, and others certify the items they resell and even offer new warranties.

 Consumer Reports also has a devoted team of deal seekers who continually round up the best bargains on highly rated products.
-Find their picks at the CR Deals hub.
+They’re searching for the best Early Black Friday Deals right now.
+You can find their picks at the CR Deals hub.

 Chris Raymond